Three Ways to Use Mobile Devices in Workplace Learning

 Using an iPhone as a musical device is an interesting application of a cell phone.
 While known as a music player designed to allow users to consume music, developers have created apps that can transform the iPhone into a musical device to create music as well.
 This, however, is not the only way to use an iPhone as a musical device.

 SEPTEMBER 2, 2010

 We’ve recently been delivering simple content just-in-time for access through the websites that are designed to run on mobile devices.
-Focus On A Few – We all want our sites to work perfectly across the whole range of browsers and the multitude of devices that may access it and seek information.
+One goal of the design would be identifying target devices that potential users will have.
 Optimizing for the Mobile Web.
-Almost all major platforms have emulators.

 Embracing Mobile To Educate For Tomorrow | MobileBehavior

 But while mobile phones have been blamed for an increase in exam cheating , SMS has been praised for helping students learn to spell.
 Marys City School in Ohio , mobile phones are embraced, not banished from being used in the classroom.

 E-Learning Queen: Mobile Learning: Is It Doing What It’s Supposed To?

 skip to main | skip to sidebar E-Learning Queen E-Learning Queen focuses on distance training and education, from instructional design to e-learning and mobile solutions, and pays attention to psychological, social, and cultural factors.

 Rapid Prototyping for Mobile Learning Applications – I

 As we move more and more into the mobile space, we’ve found that there are several things very different from conventional courseware.
 One of the things that come to my mind right away is that in mobile, we are doing away with storyboards.
 Content is viewed differently, it’s data that has to be managed and rendered within the limitations placed by a variety of mobile devices.